cl_maintenanceAndUpdateFrequency

 Scale

-From 1 - 10 / 596
+From 1 - 10 / 600

-• Reports of work carried out worldwide by the BGS and its precursors.
+• Index to the reports of work carried out by the BGS and its precursors.
+The index was set up in 1988 and has worldwide coverage.
 These reports cover a wide range of scientific and technical disciplines and were produced for a variety of purposes.
-Reports date from about 1950 although there are only a comparatively small number of reports pre 1960.
-The reports are not published but copies can be provided on demand, in hard copy or pdf format ,subject to any restrictions.
+The reports are not published but copies can be provided on demand subject to any restrictions.
+All registered Technical Reports held in collection are indexed.
+Start date of digital index circa 1988.
+Technical reports date from circa 1950 onwards.

 • The collection consists of records of enquiries answered by the Land Survey from c.1939 to 1970, with a small number of earlier records.
 Pre c.1960 files relate mainly to economic mineral enquiries while files after that year relate increasingly to enquiries on geological site conditions.
 Enquiry records of former Leeds and Newcastle offices, relevant to UK(North), are held for c.1950 to 1992.
 Edinburgh Office enquiry files dated up to 1970 have been reviewed for retention/destruction and those of continuing informational or historical value have been retained as archives.
 Post 1970 files are confidential to BGS staff.
 Indexed on Land Survey Record Index (LSRI).
 Edinburgh enquiry files are referenced EE, (ex-Newcastle Office enquiries, EN).
 Covers Scotland and Northern England with concentrations in urban ares.
 All non-confidential data held by NGRC(North) is available to users.